Life Sciences and Health Care Industry Outlook 2017

 In November, Donald Trump was elected the 45th president of the United States and the Republicans retained majorities in both the Senate and the House.
 What does this portend for our health care system?

 President-elect Trump ran on one main policy issue related to health care – to repeal the Affordable Care Act (ACA).
 Could he, together with a Republican-led Congress, do this?
-And what might his election mean more broadly for health insurance exchanges, value-based care initiatives, and consumers’ and employers’ desires for more affordable health care?
+And what might his election mean more broadly for health insurance exchanges, value-based care initiatives, and consumers’ and

 In today’s rapidly evolving marketplace environment, key business issues are converging with impacts felt across multiple industry sectors.
 What are the key trends, challenges, and opportunities that may affect your business and influence your strategy?
 Look for more perspectives and insights from some of Deloitte’s forward thinkers.